 Without moving from where you stand, adjust the object's clarity using the diopter knob to suit your right eye.

 What Does Close Focus Mean?

-It refers to your view of objects at close range, often under 10 feet from you, without losing focus.
+This refers to your view of objects at close range, often under 10 feet from you, without losing focus.
 You'd need this feature in the best binoculars for birding and watching butterflies in your backyard.